dcoates83/Azure-Sky-Ragdolls/_posts/2021-07-23-kittens-for-sale.md

 **Kittens are offered in this order:**

 1. To **depositors** in the order of the date we received their Deposit.
-2. To **people on the Secure Waitlist** in the order of the date we received their Adoption Application.
-To get on the Secure Waitlist you must fill out our Adoption Application and be pre approved.
-Few kittens make it to the Secure Waitlist.
-Typically most kittens are reserved by the time they are born so it's important to place a deposit early to reserve your kitten.
+2. All kittens are by reservation;  you must fill out our Adoption Application, be pre approved and place deposit.
+Most kittens are reserved by the time they are born so it's important to place a deposit early to reserve your kitten. |A 1-2 litter wait is normal for all reputable catteries.

-   Please fill out our Adoption Application on our website.
-Because most kittens are reserved prior to birth or even conception it is recommended you reserve a kitten  as early as possible by placing a deposit of half the price of your kitten; 1000$.
-Purchase price 2000$.
+   Please fill out our Adoption Application on our website azureskyragdolls.com.
+Because most kittens are reserved prior to birth or even conception it is recommended you reserve a kitten as early as possible by placing a deposit of half the price of your kitten.
+Contact us at azureskyragdolls@gmail.com re price.

-   **All kittens go home with three sets of vaccines, fully wormed (minimum 3x), microchipped, altered and with a Health Guarantee.**
+   **All kittens go home with three sets of vaccines, fully wormed (minimum 3x), microchipped, altered and with a genetic Health Guarantee.**